Dzemi/Dzemi/README.md

 <div style="text-align:center"><img src="https://i.imgur.com/9EYo6Is.png" /></div>

-I am currently learning NodeJS but also Python.
+I am currently learning Html but also NodeJs.
 Sometimes I will do something in Unity as well.

 If you want to talk to me, check out my discord: !Dżemi#1337